YOURS TRULEIGH EDITING

 Picture

-This box allows you to name your macro, assign it to a button on the quick-access toolbar and/or to give it a keyboard shortcut.* Feel free to play with all these options, but you can access them all later once you have got your macro working so you can ignore them for now.
+MThis box allows you to name your macro, assign it to a button on the Quick-Access Toolbar and/or give it a keyboard shortcut.* Feel free to play with all these options, but you can access them all once you have got your macro working so you can ignore them for now.
 When you click on ‘OK’ you will be recording your macro.
 This means that Word will record every keystroke and click you make in the macro so you need to plan what you are going to do!

-Here are the instructions for the two little macros I mentioned in part i of this post, just to give you some examples.
+Here are the instructions for the two little macros I mentioned in Macro baby steps part i, just to give you some examples.

 Convert text to small caps